d0sl/doc-site/content/en/_index.en.md

 Who is responsible for robots?
 Who controls them if programmers and datasсientists cannot understand the algorithms by which artifitial intelligince operates?

 {{% notice tip %}}
 `d0SL` technology can be embedded in AI, IoT, autonomous systems of any complexity.
 In this case, it becomes possible to determine the logical rules of the behavior of such systems in a clear language of human logic.
-For example, so can be implemented the three Laws of Robotics.
+For example, it can implement the three Laws of Robotics.
 {{% /notice %}}

 {{% /expand%}}